Arch of Septimius Severus (Leptis Magna): Description

 To legitimate their rule, the Severans assimilated themselves to the Antonines, the most recent dynasty to occupy the throne, therefore elements of their imperial arts perfectly attribute to his dynastic intentions.
 Although typical triumphal scenes depict a slave or Victory holding a crown above the victor, there is none present; instead, the chariot is decorated with images of Cyble, Hercules and Venus.
 The divine iconography aligns a contemporary scene with the divine, a symbolic program used by emperors such as Trajan as well as the alignment of both Roman and eastern deities.
 The triumph is preceded by togatus accompanied by female captives.

 A similar pictorial program is followed on the other relief friezes.
-The costuming is deeply drilled as to show the definition of the folding with little attention paid to the body forms underneath.
+The costume is deeply drilled as to show the definition of the folding with little attention paid to the body forms underneath.
 While elements of the arch are “severan baroque” they do not adhere to the baroque ideology of motion.
 The other reliefs depict ritual and civic activities involving the family.
 This seeks to show the succession of the family, as well as the military successes against the Parthians.
 The repetition of captives shows the significance of the victories and the approval of the gods.
 Both Roman and Provincial gods are present in the relief scenes, seeking to declare the role the Severans would play in Rome and their desire to aid the Provinces.